Rozariya17/Rozariya_Phoeurn_Web_Lab5/README.md

-# Phoeurn_Rozariya_Web_Lab5
+I.
+Lab 5
-I. Create a simple demonstration of a tabnapping attack using HTML and JavaScript for educational purposes.
+Create a simple demonstration of a tabnapping attack using HTML and JavaScript for educational purposes.
 Scenario A
 a.
 You are on Page A.
 b.
 Page A contains a link to Page B using target="_blank" rel="opener ".
 c.
 When the user clicks the link:
 i.
 Page B opens in a new tab.
 ii.
 Page A (original tab) is automatically redirected to Page C.
 Scenario B
 a.
 You are on Page A.
 b.
 Page A contains a link to Page B using target="_blank".
 c.
 When the user clicks the link:
 i.
 Page B opens in a new tab.
 ii.
 After a few seconds, Page B redirects to Page C.
 Learning Objectives
 a.
 Understand how window.opener works.
 b.
 Understand how tabnapping attacks occur.